Faculty (OT)

 Assistant Professor

-Amanda currently serves as a peer reviewer for the American Journal of Occupational Therapy (AJOT) and as Chair of the Education Committee for the American Academy of Cerebral Palsy and Developmental Medicine (AACPDM).
-In her spare time, she enjoys listening to audio books, walking, beach activities, traveling and spending time with her friends and family.
+Amanda currently serves on departmental and university committees and as a peer reviewer for the American Journal of Occupational Therapy (AJOT).
+She is an active member in the American Academy of Cerebral Palsy and Developmental Medicine (AACPDM).
+In her spare time, she enjoys listening to audiobooks, walking, beach activities, traveling and spending time with her friends and family.

 Adjunct Faculty